Garguy/adam-gardner-jumbo-interview/README.md

 ## Features

-- App loads initally list of prodcuts
+- App loads list of prodcuts when the button on welcome screen is pressed.
 - Add items to your cart.
 - Remove individual items from your cart, clear your whole cart.
 Your app maintains its Cart state even if you kill the app.